Sharing Cryopreserved Samples Between Institutions

 If you would like to export cryopreserved samples to other institutions, we will help you do this.
 These are the general steps to this process:

 • Strain information and cryopreserved sample type.
-Help us by identifying the strain you want us to ship out and what exactly you would like to send (mouse embryos/sperm, number of aliquots, etc).
-Start by reaching out to us and we will pull information from our database as well as the university database for the transgenic facility that supported this campus through 2020.
+Help us by identifying the strain you want us to ship out and what exactly you would like to send (cryopreserved mouse embryos/sperm, number of aliquots, etc).
+Start by reaching out to us.
+We will pull information from our database as well as the university database for the transgenic facility that supported this campus through 2020 and let you know your sample inventory.
 Once we have a better idea of what you have in cryostorage, we can discuss and decide what you want to share.

 • Request an MTA, if desired.
 We highly recommend that if you intend to require an MTA for the transfer, that the MTA is executed before we ship cryopreserved germplasm.